micka-coder/talmedia/tanakh/exodus/tanakh-exodus-chapter-13-rashi_en.md

 ### passuk 13
 <b>Firstling donkey.</b> But not the firstling of any other unclean animal.
 This is a Scriptural decree because the Egyptian first-born are compared to donkeys.
 Also because [the donkeys] were helpful to Israel when they left Egypt [for there was not a single Israelite who did not take many donkeys] loaded with the silver and gold of Egypt.
-<b>Redeem with a sheep.</b> He gives a sheep to the <i>Kohen.</i> and the firstling donkey is permitted to be used.
-The sheep is not sacred in the possession of the <i>Kohen</i>
+<b>Redeem with a sheep.</b> He gives a sheep to the <i>kohein.</i> and the firstling donkey is permitted to be used.
+The sheep is not sacred in the possession of the <i>kohein</i>
 <b>You must break its neck.</b> He breaks its neck with an ax from behind and kills it.
-He caused the <i>Kohen</i> a monetary loss.
+He caused the <i>kohein</i> a monetary loss.
 Consequently, he suffers a loss of <i>his</i> money.
 <b>Redeem every first-born male among your sons.</b> His five <i>selaim</i> redemption value is established in another place.

 ### passuk 14
-<b>When your son asks you at a later time.</b> There is a מָחָר that is immediate and there is a מָחָר that denotes a later time, for example this one [of this verse], and, for example: “( מָחָר ) tomorrow your children will say to our children.” in the matter of the children of Gad and Reouven.
+<b>When your son asks you at a later time.</b> There is a מָחָר that is immediate and there is a מָחָר that denotes a later time, for example this one [of this verse], and, for example: “( מָחָר ) tomorrow your children will say to our children.” in the matter of the children of Gad and Reuvein.
 <b>“What is this?”</b> [The question] of a dull child who is unable to ask a profound question and asks indefinitely, “What is this?”
 Elsewhere it states: “What are [the meanings] of the testimonies the statutes, and the laws, etc.?”
 That is the question of the wise son.
 The Torah thus speaks of four [different] sons: The dull one, the wicked one, the one who does not know what to ask and the one who asks wisely.

 ### passuk 15